posita/dyce/docs/countin.md

 ```

-Enumerating rolls doesn’t, even where there is no selection, because each roll’s outcomes must be sorted least-to-greatest:
+Enumerating rolls doesn’t, even where there is no selection, because each roll’s outcomes are sorted least-to-greatest.

 ``` python
 >>> list(p.rolls_with_counts())